 Overview

-The J6 represents the Joint Services Detachment, South Carolina Military Department with Command, Control, Communications, and Computers/Cyber (C4/Cyber) requirements validation and capability development processes while ensuring joint interoperability with other South Carolina state entities.
-To further this effort, the J6 promulgates guidance and provides functional expertise to the Adjutant General and Governor to shape the joint information environment.
+The J6, the Joint Services Detachment of the South Carolina Military Department, specializes in Command, Control, Communications, and Computers/Cyber (C4/Cyber) operations.
+It ensures seamless interoperability with other South Carolina state entities and provides expert guidance to the Adjutant General and Governor to shape the joint information environment.

 Mission

-1. The J6 provides strategic guidance and technical expertise to the South Carolina Adjutant General and Governor on command, control, communications, and computer/cyber operations.
-The J6 advises them on how to leverage C4/Cyber capabilities to enhance the readiness, security, and resilience of the state's military and civilian networks, systems, and infrastructure.
+Strategic Guidance and Expertise: The J6 provides strategic guidance and technical expertise to the South Carolina Adjutant General and Governor on Command, Control, Communications, and Computers/Cyber (C4/Cyber) operations.
+It advises on leveraging C4/Cyber capabilities to enhance the readiness, security, and resilience of the state's military and civilian networks, systems, and infrastructure.

 LTC Dean E. White